ABOUT ME

 (Photo: Graduation day at Valencia College.)

-I graduated in December of 2021 from the University of Central Florida, where my main area of study was Biomedical Sciences.
-My goal is to attend medical school to become a pediatric neurologist; this will allow me to advocate for young neurodivergent children diagnosed with ADHD, autism spectrum disorder, Tourette's syndrome, dyslexia, etc.
+I graduated in December of 2021 from the University of Central Florida, with a Bachelor's in Biomedical Sciences.
+After medical school, my goal is to become a pediatric neurologist; this will allow me to care and advocate for young neurodivergent children diagnosed with ADHD, autism spectrum disorder, Tourette's syndrome, dyslexia, etc.

 As a person with ADHD, I believe it is crucial to educate parents, teachers, and other medical providers about these disorders.
 Having worked with neurodivergent children, I believe each child should have a unique, individualized treatment plan rather than a standardized treatment given to all children with the same conditions.